-The main source used when producing Finnish population statistics is the Population Information System of the Population Register Centre.
+The main source used when producing Finnish population statistics is the Popula-tion Information System of the Population Register Centre.
 Changes in the data on the vital events of the resident population are updated into the Population Information System continuously by local population register authorities.
-From 1975 Sta-tistics Finland has obtained population data from the Population Register Centre.
+From 1971 Statistics Finland has obtained population data from the Population Register Centre.

 The last population registration was carried out in Finland on 1 January 1989.
-After that the Population Information System has been updated by notifications of changes.
-The data stored in the Population Information System are specified in the Population Information Act (11 June 1993/507).
+The data stored in the Population Information System are specified in the act on Population Information System and the certificate services of the Population Register Centre (21 August 2009/661).

 Statistics Finland's function is to compile statistics on conditions in society (Statis-tics Finland Act of 24 January 1992/48).
 These also include demographic statistics.
-Statistics Finland's Rules of Procedure defines the Population Statistics unit as the producer of demographic statistics (Statistics Finland's Rules of Procedure, TK-00-1469-10).
+Statistics Finland's Rules of Procedure defines the Population Statistics unit as the producer of demographic statistics (Statistics Finland's Rules of Procedure, TK-00-444-12).

 In accordance with the Act on the Municipality of Domicile, the municipality of domicile and the place of residence of individuals are recorded in the Population Information System.
 The municipality in which a person lives or the one construed by the inhabitant as the municipality of domicile on the grounds of residence, family ties, livelihood or other equivalent circumstances, or to which the inhabitant has close links due to the aforementioned circumstances is deemed the municipality of domicile.
 (Act on the Municipality of Domicile, 201/1994.)
 The population registered in the Population Information System is divided into those present and those absent.
 Those present are permanent residents of Finland, either Finnish nationals or aliens.
 Those absent are Finnish nationals who when emigrating from the country have reported that they intend to be absent from Finland for more than one year, with the exception of Finnish nationals who are diplomats and those working in development co-operation (Act on the Municipality of Domicile, 201/1994.)
-Only changes in the population resident in Finland on 31 December are taken into account when compiling statistics on vital events.
+Only changes in the population resident in Finland on the day of the event are taken into account when compiling statistics on vital events.
 Persons moving to Finland from abroad are classified in the population statistics if the place of residence they have declared as their municipality of domicile is later confirmed as their place of residence.